-The trends of both aerial (Eveson et al. 2014) and commercial spotting (SAPUE; Farley et al. 2014) survey indices in the Great Australian Bight (GAB) are shown in Fig. 2-3.
+Trend of aerial survey index (Eveson and Farley 2016) in the Great Australian Bight (GAB) are shown in Fig. 2-3.
 These indices are considered to monitor surface abundance of age 2-4 fish combined distributed in the GAB region.
 The aerial surveys have been conducted by Australia since 1993.
 Full scale line transect aerial surveys were suspended between 2001 and 2004.
 Although a limited number of lines was continued to be surveyed during this period, it was concluded that the indices of limited scale survey were not able to provide information comparable to the full scale aerial survey.
 The survey has been financially assisted by other CCSBT members through the Secretariat since 2013.

-The aerial survey was ceased in 2015 due to a budgetary issue, and thus the result described below is same as last year.
+The aerial survey was not conducted in 2015 for budgetary reasons and resumed in 2016.
+Total distance searched in 2016 (7,813 nm) decreased compared to those from 2010 to 2014 (about 10,000 nm to 12,000 nm) but could still keep the similar level to those from 2005 to 2008 (about 4,800 nm to 8,100 nm).

 Overall the aerial survey index (AI) showed a moderate decline from 1993 to the early 2000s.
 The AI values were more or less at a similar level in the rest of the 2000s.
-The AI increased in 2010 and 2011, two years in a row, then largely dropped in 2012 and drastically upturned toward 2014.
-The 2014 value of the AI was far higher than the past 5-year average over 2009-13 and this was the highest level throughout the entire survey period.
-The overall trend of SAPUE appeared to be increasing during 2004-2011 period.
-The 2011 SAPUE also declined in 2012 and then increased in 2013 and 2014.
-The 2014 value of SAPUE was also above the past 5-year average, but did not drastically increase such like the AI.
+The AI increased in 2010 and 2011, two years in a row, then largely dropped in 2012 and drastically upturned in 2014 and 2016.
+The 2016 value of the AI was far higher than the past 5-year average over 2009-13 and this and its confidence intervals were the greatest throughout the entire survey period.

 The AI is an indicator for age 2 to 4 fish combined which distribute over the GAB, and we cannot know an exact proportion of each age that constitutes the AI.
 If some year-class moves back again to the GAB next year, then the AI is expected to change in a gentle manner.
-In contrast, if a year-class of which abundance is markedly different from that of other year classes comes in, then the AI would sharply change.
+In contrast, if a year-class of which abundance is markedly different from that of other year classes comes in the GAB, then the AI would sharply change.
 However, even if so, then a high or low value of the AI due to such change should continue for 2 to 3 years.
 Any indication of such sudden change in year-class abundance is not observed in the age composition of catch (Fig. 2-2).
-Sharp changes in the AI had been observed since 2011 suggest that the AI has not been able to properly capture changes in abundance of recruitment.
+Sharp changes in the AI observed since 2011 would suggest possibility that the AI has not been able to properly capture changes in abundance of recruitment.